 **Any item costing $5,000 or more

-- Awardees are required to commit at least 10% of their research effort each year to activities supported by this award.
+Awardees are required to commit at least 10 percent of their effort each year to activities supported by this award.

-Responsiveness to intent of the award type: Is the study fully developed rather than pilot or exploratory in nature?
+- Responsiveness to intent of the award type: Does the study focus on health disparities and/or new and emerging tobacco products?
+Is the study fully developed rather than pilot or exploratory in nature?
 Does the study build upon work performed as part of prior pilot work?
 Do the aims expand and/or advance the scope of the prior study?
 Does the applicant describe previous research upon which the study is based and report reasonably compelling previous findings and supporting data for the conduct of the proposed project?

-Significance: Does this study address an important problem?
+- Significance: Does this study address an important problem?
 If the aims of the application are achieved, how will they advance scientific knowledge or clinical practice?
-What will be the effect of these studies on the concepts, methods, technologies, treatments, services, or preventative interventions that drive this field of tobacco-related diseases, tobacco control, community-based research, nicotine addiction, prevention or policy?
+What will be the effect of these studies on the concepts, methods, technologies, treatments, services or preventative interventions that drive the field of tobacco-related research or any of the stated research priorities?

-Research plan: Are the conceptual or clinical framework, design, methods, and analyses adequately developed, well integrated, well-reasoned, and appropriate to the aims of the project and the more advanced nature of the grant type?
+- Research plan: Are the conceptual framework, design (including composition of study population and strength of recruitment plan), methods and analyses adequately developed, well-integrated and appropriate to the aims of the project?
 Does the applicant acknowledge potential problem areas and consider alternative strategies?

-Community engagement and communication plan: Does the applicant propose a sound approach to engaging communities affected by tobacco-use in either a collaborative partnership or by proactively informing about the nature and significance of the research and research outcomes?
-To what extent does the dissemination of findings include channels and tools targeting clinicians, public health practitioners, tobacco control advocates, policy makers, and the general public?
+- Community engagement and communication plan: Does the applicant propose a sound approach to engaging communities affected by tobacco use in either a collaborative partnership or by proactively informing about the nature and significance of the research and research outcomes?
+To what extent does the dissemination of findings include channels and tools targeting clinicians, public health practitioners, advocates, policymakers and the general public?

 - Budget: Assess whether the budget request is appropriate for the project, whether there is scientific or budgetary overlap and whether out-of-state contracts or collaborations are essential for the project.